Chrome Security Reviews

 This process aims to address these issues and make the review process simpler and faster for everyone.
 If you have further questions, ping adetaylor@.

-The full story is here: New Chrome Security Review Plan.
+The full story is here: go/chrome-security-review-plan (Google-internal, sorry).

 TL;DR: File a launch bug, and the security team will see it on their dashboard.
 Make sure to link to a design document in the launch bug.
 The security reviewer(s) will look to the design doc first, and will probably comment and ask questions in the document.